Research

 Human Behavior in Physical Activity Laboratory (HBPA)

-The HBPA laboratory (room 128) focuses on human behavior in exercise science, with a primary focus on behavioral motivation in various settings.
+The Human Behavior in Physical Activity laboratory (room 128) focuses on sport and exercise psychology, with a primary focus on behavioral motivation in various settings.

 Injury Laboratory